mailgun/documentation/source/api-templates.rst

 Templates
 =========

-The template API allows to store predefined templates and use them to send messages using :ref:`sending API <api-sending-messages>`.
+This API allows you to store predefined templates and use them to send messages using :ref:`sending API <api-sending-messages>`.
 The API has following limitations:

 * 100 templates per domains